-The Guidelines are for information purposes and provide the basis upon which the WIP Practice Stream payments are made.
+These Guidelines are for information purposes and provide the basis upon which Workforce Incentive Program (WIP) - Practice Stream payments are made.
 While it is intended that the Australian Government will make payments as set out in the Guidelines, payments are made at its sole discretion.
-The Australian Government may alter arrangements for the WIP Practice Stream at any time and without notice.
-The Australian Government does not accept any legal liability or responsibility for any injury, loss or damage incurred by the use of, reliance on, or interpretation of the information provided in the Guidelines.
+The Government may alter arrangements for the WIP - Practice Stream at any time and without notice.
+The Government does not accept any legal liability or responsibility for any injury, loss or damage incurred by the use of, reliance on, or interpretation of the information provided in the Guidelines.

-Part A: Workforce Incentive Program - Overview
+Part A: WIP - Overview

-1. Workforce Incentive Program - Practice Stream Guidelines
+1. WIP - Practice Stream Guidelines

-The Workforce Incentive Program - Practice Stream Guidelines (the Guidelines) set out how the Workforce Incentive Program (WIP) - Practice Stream operates including eligibility, how to apply and how payments are calculated.
+The WIP - Practice Stream Guidelines (the Guidelines) set out how the WIP) - Practice Stream operates including eligibility, how to apply and how payments are calculated.